 TradePending is uniquely qualified to handle this new and ever-changing market.
 We remain the only valuation methodology to use real-time data from sales near you.
 This provides the most accurate price for your local market.
 And for consumers, we show other cars in the surrounding area and how potential trade-ins compare.
 This connection between valuation and real-time data is what makes our method so valuable.

 If you are seeing that your current trade-in tool valuations are too low, or you feel that you can’t adjust valuations when necessary, and especially if you feel the need to attach disclaimers on your trade-in tool, it might be time to look at new methods.
-Check out TradePending’s SNAP for yourself to see how we can get you more leads, acquire more trades, and sell more cars.
+Check out TradePending’s Trade for yourself to see how we can get you more leads, acquire more trades, and sell more cars.